Code-Decoders/patent-nft-app/README.md

 > Mint your Idea as an NFT , Sell your Idea as an NFT and also Buy others Idea as an NFT.

+## Inspiration
+> After taking building multiple cool projects and unique ideas, we were finding it difficult to find a platform which could tale our ideas and projects to the next level.
+Inspired by this, we came of a project to develop a platform which allows the BUIDLers to keep motivated in their projects.

 ## Features